Understanding night sweats

 Certain infections [4] can leave you sweaty at night.

-- Tuberculosis, for instance, often pairs night sweats with fever and chills, while viral nasties like HIV or a bad flu can do the same.
+- Tuberculosis [5], for instance, often pairs night sweats with fever and chills, while viral nasties like a bad flu can do the same.

 - Autoimmune conditions - think rheumatoid arthritis [6] or lupus [7]- might stir up night sweats too, thanks to your immune system going into overdrive.

-There's generally no need for alarm, but it's always worth having a chat with your GP.
+There's generally no need for alarm, but it's always worth having a chat with your GP if your night sweats are severe or accompanied by other symptoms.

 Hormonal imbalances